 This is a pretty easy protective style that requires four chunky braids that follow the line of the scalp and go down to the ends of the hair.
 No extensions or fancy techniques required.
 Follow Story's tips for braid longevity:

-- "Using gel, some sort of hair cream, or even while wet allows your braids to stay longer.
+- "Using gel, some sort of hair cream, or even water allows your braids to stay longer.
 This method remedies those little hairs that don't want to stay in the braid, allowing for a tighter braid."

 Two-strand twists are another braid-esque protective style.
-To achieve, section out your hair according to the desired size of your twists.
+To achieve them, section out your hair according to the desired size of your twists.
 Divide each one into two smaller sections and wind them together to create the twists.

-Crochet styles and faux locs are a great hack for natural hair.
+Crochet styles and faux locs are great hacks for natural hair.
 These are extensions installed at the root of your natural hair using something called a crochet tool, and the style is Story-approved: